GSA/datagov-ckan-multi/CONTRIBUTING.md

 - Enable branch protection on master (or any deployable branch.)
 - Enable "require pull request reviews before merging" on master
 - Enable require automated CI and security checks to pass before merging

+### Static vulnerability detection in dependencies

+### Static code analysis

+Static code analysis can help find security issues in code before deployment.

+#### Recommendations

+- For Python code, we recommend the [Bandit](https://bandit.readthedocs.io/en/latest/) security linter.
+- A static code analysis should be run as part of the CI/CD pipeline on every pull request.
+- See https://github.com/drydockcloud/ci-bandit for an example integration of Bandit into a Docker image, which simplifies use from a CI/CD pipeline.